milosgarunovic/kicad_template/docs/checklist.md

     - [ ] Create Gerber files
     - [ ] Verify Gerber files
     - [ ] Upload Gerber files to manufacturer

+## Enclosure design

+- [ ] Make an enclosure
+- [ ] 3D print and test

+## Definition of Done

+Write down DoD as a guide so you know when you've finished this project for good.